Rimsky-Korsakoffee House: History

 The coffeehouse is owned by Goody Cable, who opened it for business in 1980.
 According to Cable, she opened Rimsky-Korsakoffee "to stop cleaning [her] house for music parties," having hosted classical music events in her home for years prior.
-Her vision was an unconventional and "homelike" restaurant, attractive to conversationalists who enjoy beer, desserts and music.
+Her vision was an unconventional and "homelike" restaurant, attractive to conversationalists who enjoy coffee, desserts and music.
 Cable has established business hours that work for her and prioritizes "conversation, creation, education, game playing and enjoying nature".
 She insists on recycling whenever possible and is adamant that the coffeehouse will "never" have a sign to advertise the business.
 In 2008, Cable said she thought that locating in Portland was what made the business successful: "I don't think Rimsky's would have worked anyplace else...
 Certainly not for 28 years."

 In 2006, The Oregonians Vivian McInerny suggested that writer Louise Bryant once lived in the house.
 Bryant and her second husband, John Reed, documented parts of the Russian Revolution in works such as her Six Months in Red Russia.
 However, evidence analyzed by Michael Munk for publication in Oregon Historical Quarterly and elsewhere lends no support to the idea that Bryant ever lived at 707 Southeast 12th Avenue (Rimsky-Korsakoffee House's street address) and casts strong doubt on the idea that she met Reed there.

 In 2020, during the COVID-19 pandemic, staff and customers hosted a GoFundMe campaign to raise $20,000.